General entry restrictions

 More Information is available on the website of the Federal Ministry of the Interior.

 For people not yet vaccinated entry from other countries is only possible in exceptional cases and is conditional on there being an urgent need.

-Travellers who have visited a high-risk area or area of variant of concern (Canada is a considered a high risk area) in the last ten days must register at www.einreiseanmeldung.de before arriving in Germany and carry proof of registration with them upon entry.
+Travellers who have visited a high-risk area or area of variant of concern in the last ten days must register at www.einreiseanmeldung.de before arriving in Germany and carry proof of registration with them upon entry.
+Canada has been removed from the list of high risk countries as of February 13, 2022.
 Exemptions to this registration requirement apply in particular to persons who

 - have only passed through a high-risk area or area of variant of concern without a stopover,

 - in the case of border traffic: persons who have spent less than 24 hours in a high-risk area oder area of variant of concern or are only entering Germany for a period of up to 24 hours.

 Additionally, persons entering Germany following a stay in a high-risk area (but not an area of variant of concern) are exempt from this requirement for stays of less than 72 hours to visit close relatives (parents, children), spouses and partners who do not belong to the same household, or for the purpose of shared custody.